botter-workshop/sequelize-handlers/README.md

 # sequelize-handlers
-A module that simplifies adding Express handlers for Sequelize models.
+A module that simplifies adding RESTful Express handlers for Sequelize models.

 ## Prerequisites
 The following are neceesary to utilize this module.